Infectious diseases clinical outcomes

 Anonymous information is submitted to the Collaborative HIV Paediatric Study (CHIPS) database for national comparison.
 This information was provided by the Collaborative HIV Paediatric Study and GOSH reports are published annually.

-This information was published in June 2019 and will be updated in June 2020.
+This information was published in June 2019.